kelvah/uhc-portal/docs/code-guide.md

 ## Coding Patterns

 Use the following patterns when designing components:
-- UI components should be a thin wrapper around data, they should handle local state only when necessary.
-- Try to flatten the UI state into a basic calculation, deriving data from props
+- UI components should be a thin wrapper around data, they should handle local state (like `useState`) only when necessary.
+Even then, you should evaluate if you can flatten the UI state into a basic calculation, deriving data from props.
 - Create a new component abstraction when you're nesting conditional logic or top-level if/else statements.
 Ternaries are reserved for small, easily readable logic.
 - When complex data manipulation and logic is necessary, make use of custom hooks.
 - Avoid passing whole objects to components when they only need a few properties.
 It will help clarify which information they rely on.